 It depends what we need to do.
 If we simply need to tweak a few items, costs will be less than if the website requires an overhaul.
 These are typical costs:

-- Monthly analytics, reporting, and recommendations: $350 per month
+- Monthly analytics, reporting, recommendations, and 2 hours of SEO updates: $350 per month